sinitsynme/sinitsynme.github.io/README.md

 # sinitsynme.github.io

-My CV
+This little project is my CV in Russian.
+--
+You can view it at https://sinitsynme.github.io/

-Please, open on big screen :)
+Please, open it on a device with a big screen :)

-The site is not adapted to phones
+The site is unfortunately not adapted to phones...
+Maybe somewhem it will happen!